insight-platform/Savant/docs/source/savant_101/70_python.rst

 When overriding this method, it is important to note that, by default, the ``NvDsPyFuncPlugin.on_sink_event`` method handles the ``GST_NVEVENT_STREAM_EOS`` DeepStream event (gst-nvevent.h `documentation <https://docs.nvidia.com/metropolis/deepstream/dev-guide/sdk-api/gst-nvevent_8h.html>`__), determining which source it refers to, and calls the ``on_source_eos`` method.
 Therefore, when implementing your version of the event handler on the sink pad, it is worth including a call to the parent class method in it.

-The ``on_source_eos`` method is called for every ``GST_NVEVENT_STREAM_EOS`` event that arrives on the DeepStream sink pad.
+The ``on_source_eos`` method is called for every ``GST_NVEVENT_STREAM_EOS`` event that arrives on the PyFunc sink pad.
 The purpose of this method is to handle the situation when a data stream corresponding to a particular source ends.

-Source addressing is achieved by reading ``frame_meta.source_id``, which corresponds to the identifier of the source defined by an external system ingesting frames.
+Source addressing is achieved by reading ``frame_meta.source_id`` preperty, which corresponds to the identifier of the source defined by an external system ingesting frames.
 The ``on_source_eos`` method can be used to release the state resources allocated for a particular source.
 For example, delete information about the tracks of this source.

 .. code-block:: python